Working Papers

-“Monetary Policy Normalization in the New Normal: Quantitative Tightening” (JMP)
+“Monetary Policy Normalization in the New Normal: The Role of Quantitative Tightening” (JMP)

-Do the pace and timing of balance sheet unwinding matter?
-How does the economy respond to anticipated versus unexpected exit strategies?
+Abstract: Do the pace, timing and announcement of balance sheet unwinding matter?
 This paper investigates the implications of various Quantitative Tightening strategies, examining both implementation and announcement effects.
-We focus on the consequences for financial stability and real variables, particularly the impact of reintroducing government bonds to the market, as well as the effects on reserves demand and balance sheet costs for financial intermediaries during the unwinding process.
-The paper also explores the dynamics associated with announcement effects.
+We focus on the consequences for financial stability and real variables, particularly the impact of reintroducing government bonds to the market, the role of reserves demand and balance sheet costs of financial intermediaries during the unwinding process.
+We also explore the dynamics associated with announcement effects.
 We present empirical evidence on the effects of QT on financial variables and develop a quantitative model with a banking sector to understand the dynamics of different QT strategies.
-We explore optimality and com- pare cases of commitment and discretion, as well as credibility and finite planning.
-Our findings indicate that announcing QT with sufficient anticipation yields better macro- financial outcomes.
-While sales initially have a relatively short-term stimulative effect, as agents anticipate tighter financial conditions in the near future, negative implementation effects eventually arise.
+We explore optimality and compare cases of commitment and discretion, as well as credibility and limited commitment.
+Our findings indicate that announcing QT with sufficient anticipation yields better macro-financial outcomes.
+While sales initially have a relatively short-term stimulative effect due to agents precautionary motives, negative implementation effects eventually arise.
 Announcing passive unwinding followed by conducting sales leads to lower welfare and higher output volatility.
-Optimal QE is aggressive, whereas optimal QT is gradual.
+Optimal QE is aggressive and optimal QT is gradual.
 QT should be more gradual when the maturity of debt is higher, and reserves demand is higher.
+Under the optimal dual policy with commitment, the output gap closes and fully stabilizes 12 quarters earlier than observed in the data.

 “Input-Output linkages in Open Economies” with Philippe Andrade and Viacheslav Sheremirov (Federal Reserve Bank of Boston).
 Federal Reserve Bank of Boston Working Paper Series